-At the wood treatment facility releases to the environment (air, water and soil) may occur:
+At the wood treatment facility, releases to the environment (air, water and soil) should be prevented by the appropriate application of best available techniques.
+However, the following processes poses risk to unintentional releases of treatment chemicals:

 - during the dipping process (volatilisation to air); - during transport from dipping to drying (runoff from wood surface to soil); - during the drying/fixation process (volatilisation to air and leachates to soil or water); - as solid waste, sludge from the bottom of dipping/treatment tank.